Jdear17/StrainRateControl-ML/README.md

 #### Evaluate the model:
 python evaluate_model.py

-markdown
-Copy
-Edit
-or use the notebook to generate plots and error metrics.

 ### 5. Examine results
 Output figures and metrics will be generated, demonstrating the strain rate control performance.